llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

 ### Basic Data Sharing ###

-* It is an error if a variable has more than one of *exp* `firstprivate`, *exp* `private`, or *exp* `reduction` on an OpenACC directive.
+* It is an error if a variable has more than one of *exp* `copy`, *exp* `firstprivate`, or *exp* `private` an OpenACC directive.
   Notes:
-    * These have contradictory specifications for initialization of the local copy of the variable.
+    * Relative to `copy` and `firstprivate`, `private` has a contradictory specification for initialization of the local copy of the variable.
-    * Relative to `firstprivate` and `private`, `reduction` has a contradictory specification for storing data back to the original variable.
+    * Relative to `firstprivate` and `private`, `copy` has a contradictory specification for storing data back to the original variable.
-* While OpenACC does not define a `shared` clause, Clacc assigns the OpenMP *imp* `shared` semantics to any variable that is referenced within an OpenACC construct and declared outside it and for which OpenACC semantics do not specify `firstprivate`, `private`, or `reduction`.
-    * TODO: This really doesn't make sense for `omp distribute` because a team-private variable cannot become team-shared at the `omp distribute`.
-It probably doesn't make sense for `omp simd`, which doesn't permit `shared` either.
-Anyway, as noted in the mappings below, Clacc relies on implicit data sharing there because *exp* `shared` isn't permitted, so the implementation seems right, but our description here seems misleading.
-* *exp* `firstprivate`, *exp* `private`, or *exp* `reduction` for a variable of incomplete type is an error.
+    * On a combined construct, `copy` and `firstprivate` apply to the effective `acc parallel`, and `private` applies to the effective `acc loop`.
+Thus, specifying a variable in either `copy` or `firstprivate` and also in `private` wouldn't be contradictory.
+      However, it is surely a mistake as it specifies copying in a value you cannot then access or copying out an unchanged value.
+      Thus, the above restriction applies to a combined construct as well.
+* It is an error if a variable has *exp* `reduction` as well as either *exp* `firstprivate` or *exp* `private` on an OpenACC directive.
   Notes:
+    * These have contradictory specifications for initialization of the local copy of the variable and for storing data back to the original variable.
+    * On a combined construct, `firstprivate` applies to the effective `acc parallel`, and `reduction` applies to the effective `acc loop`.
+Thus, specifying a variable in both wouldn't be contradictory.
+However, it is surely a mistake as you cannot access the reduced value.
+Thus, the above restriction applies to a combined construct as well.
+* *exp* `copy`, *exp* `firstprivate`, *exp* `private`, or *exp* `reduction` for a variable of incomplete type is an error.
+Notes:
     * A local copy must be allocated in each of these cases, but allocation is impossible for incomplete types.
-* *exp* `private` or *exp* `reduction` for a `const` variable is an error.
+* *exp* `copy`, *exp* `private`, or *exp* `reduction` for a `const` variable is an error.
 Notes:
     * The local copy of a `const` private variable would remain uninitialized throughout its lifetime.
     * A reduction assigns to both the original variable and a local copy after its initialization, but `const` prevents that.
+    * `copy` assigns to the original, but `const` prevents that.
     * `firstprivate` is fine for a `const` variable.
 The local copy will have the original variable's value throughout its lifetime.
+* An *imp* `copy` for a reduction variable overrides an *imp* `firstprivate` when the variable is a scalar.
+Text to make this overriding behavior clear has been proposed for inclusion in the OpenACC spec after 2.7.
+* While OpenACC does not define a `shared` clause, this design document and Clacc's implementation use the concept of *imp* `shared` for any variable that is referenced within an OpenACC `loop` construct, that is declared outside it, and for which OpenACC semantics do not specify `private` or `reduction`.
+Notes:
+    * `shared` really just indicates that references to the variable within the `loop` construct reference the original variable.
+    * In many cases, Clacc translates `shared` to OpenMP's `shared` clause.
+However, `omp distribute` and `omp simd` do not accept *exp* `shared`.
+As noted in the mappings below, Clacc relies on OpenMP implicit data sharing attributes in those cases, and the semantics are the desired OpenACC semantics.

 ### Reductions ###

+* If *exp* `reduction(`*o*`:`*v*`)` on an `acc loop`, and if *v* is gang-private, then:
+    * If the loop is sequential, the reduction is trivial.
+    * If the loop is gang-partitioned, the specified gang reduction is a trivial reduction per gang.
+    * Notes:
+        * Text to clarify that such reductions are trivial has been proposed for inclusion in the OpenACC spec after 2.7.
+        * In the case of a trivial gang reduction, there can still be a non-trivial worker or vector reduction if the loop is also worker-partitioned or vector-partitioned.
+        * A trivial reduction reduces across only one thread.
+Thus, the reduction specifies the creation of a single private copy of *v* that is initialized and later merged back to the original *v* according *o*.
+The only way that behavior appears to be different than just discarding the reduction is if either (1) the loop body performs an operation on *v* that's inconsistent with *o*, or (2) there's a race on writes to the original *v* that's somehow avoided when postponing the write to the exit of the loop.
+Clacc makes the assumption that these are likely broken use cases and need not be supported.
+Thus, Clacc implements these trivial reductions by simply discarding them in the translation to OpenMP.
-* Given some variable *v*, rules to assign *imp* `shared(`*v*`)` or *imp* `firstprivate(`*v*`)` on an `acc parallel` directive are ignored if the following rule would then produce an *imp* `reduction` for *v* on that `acc parallel`.
+* If *exp* `reduction(`*o*`:`*v*`)` on an `acc loop`, and if *v* is gang-shared, then *imp* `reduction(`*o*`:`*v*`)` on the parent `acc parallel`.
 Notes:
-    * In our experiments, both gcc 7.3.0 and pgcc 18.10-0 perform a gang reduction as described in this rule and the following rule when *v* is *imp* `firstprivate`, but OpenACC 2.7 sec.
-2.9.11 L1569-1573 says there is no gang reduction for private variables.
-However, that text is confusing in multiple ways, so Clacc just follows pgcc and gcc behavior.
+    * Thus, Clacc handles a loop reduction for a gang-shared variable as a gang reduction even if the loop is not gang-partitioned and even if the loop is sequential.
+This subtle behavior comes from a strict reading of the spec since OpenACC 1.0.
+Text to make this behavior clearer has been proposed for inclusion in the OpenACC spec after 2.7.
+    * Clacc interprets this gang reduction as an *imp* `reduction` on the `acc parallel` to facilitate the translation to OpenMP (for example, reductions cannot be specified on `omp distribute` but can be specified on `omp target teams`).
+All references to *v* within the `acc parallel` then refer to gang-private copies of *v*.
+However, under OpenACC 2.7 (and earlier), all references to *v* within the `acc parallel` should still refer to the original gang-shared *v* instead.
+Text to specify that accesses to the original gang-shared variable are undefined throughout the `acc parallel` has been proposed for inclusion in the OpenACC spec after 2.7.
+In that case, either interpretation is conforming.
+* If *exp* `reduction(`*o*`:`*v*`)` on an `acc loop`, and if the loop is gang-partitioned, then *imp* `copy(`*v*`)` on the parent `acc parallel` overriding any *imp* `firstprivate(`*v*`)` as long as all of the following conditions hold:
+    * *not* `firstprivate(`*v*`)`, *not* `private(`*v*`)`, *not*
+      `reduction(`*o'*`:`*v*`)`, and *not* `copy(`*v*`)` on that `acc parallel` and on any `acc loop` nested between it and the gang-partitioned `acc loop`.
+    * There is no local declaration of *v* nested between the `acc parallel` and the gang-partitioned `acc loop`.
+    * Notes:
+        * By converting *v* from gang-private to gang-shared, this rule can trigger the previous rule to convert a trivial gang reduction to *imp* `reduction` on the `acc parallel`.
+        * This rule does not follow OpenACC 2.7.
+However, in our experiments so far, both gcc 7.3.0 and pgcc 18.10-0 appear to perform gang reductions and copy the reduction variable's values to and from the device as specified by this rule.
+          This is true even when, without this rule, the reduction variable should be *imp* `firstprivate`.
-    * There is discussion in the OpenACC technical committee about specifying that a gang reduction on an `acc loop` implies a `copy` clause on the enclosing `acc parallel` to override the *imp* `firstprivate` just as a reduction on an `acc parallel` or `acc parallel loop` does.
-Thus, such variables wouldn't then be private, and the resulting behavior would appear to agree with the aforementioned behavior from gcc and pgcc.
-However, every proposal considered so far produces surprising or non-portable behavior in some cases, so this might not materialize, and the future of this behavior is unclear.
+        * There is discussion among the OpenACC technical committee about adding a rule like this one to the OpenACC spec after 2.7.
+However, every proposal considered so far produces surprising or non-portable behavior in some cases, so the future of this behavior is unclear.
-* Given some variable *v* that is declared outside an `acc parallel`, if *exp* `reduction(`*o*`:`*v*`)` on any nested gang-partitioned `acc loop`, then *imp* `reduction(`*o*`:`*v*`)` on this `acc parallel`.
-Notes:
-    * The condition doesn't hold if *v* in the aforementioned *exp* `reduction` refers to an explicitly gang-private copy of the original *v*.
-That is, either on the `acc parallel` or an `acc loop` nested between the `acc parallel` and the gang-partitioned `acc loop`, *v* might appear in an *exp* `firstprivate`, *exp* `private`, or *exp* `reduction`.
-Another possibility is a local declaration of *v*.
-    * There is discussion in the OpenACC technical committee about the right way to handle a reduction for a gang-private variable on a gang-partitioned loop.
-One proposal under discussion is to simply ignore the reduction because it specifies a trivial reduction across a single gang.
-This is what Clacc does now, following the above rule.
 * It is an error if, on a particular OpenACC directive, there exist multiple *imp|exp* `reduction` with different reduction operators for a single variable *v*.